eshikafe/ar-lte/README.md

 # pyLTE
-LTE test bed in Python
+LTE Test Bed in Python

 This test bed is based on LTE Release 12 (version 12.2.0).
 It implements the LTE physical layer, MAC layer and RRC layer in Python.